 It can cause various health issues, including making asthma and allergic conditions worse.
 But its appearance is common.
 That’s because it’s a living organism that grows when the conditions are right – damp, dark and warm.
 Kitchens, bathrooms and behind large furniture are the most common places for mould to develop.

-For further information, watch this short video or click the sections below to learn more.
+For more information, watch this short video or click the sections below to learn more.

 There are four main causes of condensation within the household: